 Each year, RAF Brize Norton carries approximately 132,000 passengers and 25134 metric tonnes of freight, during aircraft movements carried out 24 hours a day, 365 days a year.
-As the main Airport of Embarkation, the subsequent size and scale of operations has the potential to disturb people and in recent months we have been working very hard to ensure that the impact of our operations is minimised, particularly at night.
+As the main Airport of Embarkation, the subsequent size and scale of operations has the potential to disturb people and as a result the Station continues to work very hard to ensure that the impact of our operations is minimised, particularly at night.

 Our environmental policy commits us to:

-- Develop a noise amelioration programme to influence the operation of aircraft, with the aim of minimising, where possible, noise generation and the over-flying of populated areas.
+- Develop a noise management procedure to influence the operation of aircraft, with the aim of minimising, where possible, noise generation and the over-flying of populated areas.

 - Seek to minimise the impact of noise from all aspects of the operation of aircraft and the airbase.

-As part of the the RAF Brize Norton Environmental Appraisal the Defence Infrastructure Organisation commissioned a study to compare the currently available noise data for the A400 M Atlas aircraft with the other aircraft types based at RAF Brize Norton.
-Version 1 of the Comparative Assessment of Aircraft Noise Emissions, dated 3 October 2014, has now been published and can be found at the following link: Comparative Assessment of Aircraft Noise Emissions.
+As part of the RAF Brize Norton Environmental Appraisal programme, the Defence Infrastructure Organisation (DIO) commissioned a study to compare the currently available noise data for the A400 M Atlas aircraft with the other aircraft types based at RAF Brize Norton.
+Version 1 of the Comparative Assessment of Aircraft Noise Emissions, dated 3 October 2014, has now been published and can be found at the following link: Comparative Assessment of Aircraft Noise Emissions (PDF).
 This study will be updated with observed noise data once the operational usage of the A400M has been established.

-RAF Brize Norton has been advised that the revised noise contours, produced by the RAF Centre for Aviation Medicine, to support decisions regarding a formal noise amelioration scheme has been published on the Direct.gov website.
-This version of the RAF Brize Norton contour has been re-modelled to reflect changes resulting from the retirement of the VC10 and C-130K aircraft.
+This is the updated RAF Brize Norton noise contour produced by RAF Centre of Aviation Medicine, it was re-modelled to reflect changes resulting from the retirement of the VC10 and C-130K aircraft.

 An open letter from Air Commodore David Lee outlining the steps being taken to reduce the noise footprint of RAF Brize Norton can be found at the following link:

-C130 EGR Noise Exposure and Further Investigations dated October 2013
+- C130 EGR Noise Exposure and Further Investigations dated October 2013 (PDF)

 Please find below, a link to an update on the action being taken to reduce the noise problems surrounding the engine running on Hercules aircraft:

-C130 EGR Noise Assessment Technical Report (Report Main Document 3.24 Mb)
+C130 EGR Noise Assessment Technical Report (PDF, Report Main Document)